Fourier Splatting: Generalized Fourier encoded primitives for scalable radiance fields: Experiments

 \subsection{Scalability Analysis}

 A key contribution of our Fourier Splatting approach is the ability to scale primitive expressiveness independently of primitive count.
 This scalability requires no additional training or computation; image quality is adjusted simply by modulating the number of coefficients transmitted, up to the maximum $K$ used during training.
-In \cref{fig:lod}, we demonstrate the monotonic decrease in quality as coefficients are truncated and \cref{fig:scalability_qual} provides a comparison against the state-of-the-art level-of-detail method Octree-GS~\cite{ren_octree-gs_2025}.
+In \cref{fig:k_ablation}, we demonstrate the monotonic decrease in quality as coefficients are truncated. \cref{fig:rate_distortion} provides a quantitative rate--distortion comparison against surface based primitive level-of-detail representation ~\cite{ren_octree-gs_2025}, with \cref{fig:scalability_qual} showing the corresponding qualitative degradation.
 While current scalable splatting methods like Octree-GS degrade quality by reducing the primitive count, which can cause focal objects to vanish, our method scales the expressiveness of the primitives themselves.
 This results in a more graceful and uniform degradation of visual quality.

+{\bf Compression.} Another benefit of the per-primitive scalability is the compatibility with compression codecs, which often code attributes independently.
+In contrast, scaling by primitive count complicates efficient geometry compression.
+We demonstrate this benefit by compressing a scene using the ISO V3C codec, resulting in independent bitstreams per primitive, facilitating efficient scalable streaming (Tab.~\ref{table:compression}).